 Welcome to Fox Class

-At the end of each school day, I will bring the class out around the back of the Hedgehog classroom.
-It would be helpful if you could pick your child up from this point and if you could make sure that, I know that your child has been taken.
+At 3.05pm I will bring the class back out to the playground.
+This year I will bring the children down the side ramp alongside our classroom.
+It would be helpful if you could pick up your child from this point and if you could make sure that I know that your child is being taken.

-In addition to homework, your child will also be given a Spelling book.
-A set of words to learn to spell will be stuck in this book and will be sent home every Friday.
-They will either be words that follow a spelling pattern e.g. green, speed, feel, or they will be given High Frequency or Common Exception words (these terms are explained in the ‘Parent Pack’ which your child has brought home.
+Your child will also have a red Spelling book.
+A set of words to learn to spell will be stuck in this book and sent home every Friday.
+They will also be tested on their spellings on a Friday.
+These will either be words that follow a spelling pattern e.g. make, made, snake… or they will be ‘High frequency’ or ‘Common Exception’ words (these terms are explained in the ‘Parent Pack’ which your child will be bringing home).

-Fruit will continue to be provided by the school as a snack, which they will eat before morning play.
-If you prefer, your child can bring in their own fruit snack.
+Children should bring a named water bottle into school every day.
+This should be taken home at the end of each day so that it can be refilled with fresh water.
+Fruit or veg will continue to be provided by the school as a snack, which they will eat before morning play.
+If you prefer, your child can bring in their own fruit or veg snack.

-I do hope that his information helps to give us all a smooth start to the term.
+I do hope that this information helps to give us all a smooth start to the term.
 If you are uncertain about any point or have any questions, please do not hesitate to ask.

-Mrs M Phillips and the Fox Class Team
+Mrs M Phillips

 Year 2 Parent Pack information is shown below